cgbuen/chatbot/README.md

 - `TWITCH_TOKEN` can be retrieved from [here](https://twitchapps.com/tmi/)
   (click the broken image button).
 This appears to be a long-lived token, so unlike the Spotify integration, no complex authentication process is needed.
+- `IKSM_TOKEN` can be pulled from an MitM proxy such as Charles when using your NSO app.

 ## Run